tra38/tra38.github.io/_posts/2017-05-28-the-discovery-engine.md

 ---
 title_bar: Culture - "Discovery Engine" Review
-post_title: The Discovery Engine
+post_title: Reviewing "The Discovery Engine"
-post_subtitle: A Review of a Short Story
+post_subtitle: A Short Story About the Future of Content Generation
 layout: default
 ---
 In December 2016, Ben Halpren and I got in [a discussion over the future of publishing](https://dev.to/tra/nanogenmo-2016-and-my-predictions-about-text-generation/comments/3i).